dotkernel/api-documentation/docs/book/v7/installation/doctrine-orm.md

 └─ user_roles
 ```

-Adding a prefix, for example `dot_`, all the table will be composed of the prefix and the original table name.
+By adding a prefix, for example `dot_`, all the table names will have the prefix appended to the table names specified in the entities.

 ```text
 ├─ dot_admin